allanmboyle/MassMobileHallucination/README.md

 TODOs
 =====
-x Fix the type in the repo name. x get a basic socket.io example working so I know how it works x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page x socket commands for receving updated screen positions for online viewer
+o group updates and send periodically to playfield. o write the REAL game x Fix the type in the repo name. x get a basic socket.io example working so I know how it works x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page x socket commands for receving updated screen positions for online viewer o set up server on Heroku
 - game engine to play the game - MOVING TO CLIENT x and update based on input and actions. x sign up page to put in your name.